parrt/msds621/projects/dtree/dtree.md

         ...
 ```

 You can define your own objects, but make sure that your tree nodes respond to function `t.predict(x)` for some tree node `t` and 1D feature vector `x`.
-In other words, the `t.predict()` will invoke `DecisionNode.predict()` or `LeafNode.predict()`, depending on the type of `t`.
+In other words, calling `t.predict()` will invoke `DecisionNode.predict()` or `LeafNode.predict()`, depending on the type of `t`.
 Those classes define the interior and leaf nodes of your decision trees.
 Now, we need objects to represent the regressors and classifiers.

-As we talked about, their implementation is virtually identical.
-The only difference is the loss function, MSE or gini impurity, and the prediction made in leaves (mean or mode).
+As we talked about, regressor and classifier implementation is virtually identical.
+The only difference is the loss function, MSE or gini impurity, and the prediction stored in leaves (mean or mode).
 We can squirrel away all of that common functionality in a generic `DecisionTree621` class:

 ```
 class DecisionTree621: